The best USB sticks for smart TVs in 2023

-The menus on a smart TV are very good at shouting about the tricks it can do, but one powerful feature may be hard to find: The ability to pause, rewind and record live television.
-This amazing feature tends to go unnoticed.
-Due to their lack of internal memory, smart TVs cannot store any recordings until an external storage device is plugged in.
+The menus on a smart TV are very easy to get lost in, but one extra-powerful option may be hard to find: The ability to pause, rewind and record live television.
+This amazing feature tends to go unnoticed – and that's sometimes simply due to their lack of internal memory.
+No storage drive?
+No recordings.
+You may not even see a record option until an external storage device is plugged in.

 Best USB sticks for smart TVs at a glance: